SFDC Administration Foundation (1 Blogs) Become a Certified Professional

 Salesforce Tutorial For Beginners | Learn To Create Salesforce App | Salesforce Training | Edureka

-This Salesforce Tutorial video will help you learn how to create a Salesforce app from scratch.
-This is a step by step tutorial on creating Salesforce app and ideal for beginners.
+This Salesforce Tutorial video will help you learn how to create an app in Salesforce from scratch.
+It is a step-by-step tutorial ideal for beginners.

 Stay tuned to read the next blog in our Salesforce tutorial series.
 In the meantime, I would suggest you to create a Salesforce account and play around with the Salesforce app.
 You can try building your own app by following the instructions mentioned above.